LizaYa/Connect4-Game/README.md

 Connect 4 game that plays with a human player against the computer.

-I started creating this game as an assignment in one of my Computer Science major.
+I started creating this game as an assignment in one of my Computer Science courses.

 How to run the code: